archerslaw/nvidia-cuda/README.md

-# nvidia cuda and driver auto install with cloud-init user-data #
+# nvidia cuda toolkit and driver automatically install with cloud-init user-data #
 ----------------------------------------------------------------

 #### Nvidia cuda toolkit and driver supporting with the OS verison.